packmad/packmad.github.io/about.md

 After I've set aside enough money, I started again to study, and I achieved the Master of Science in Computer Science (cum laude) at the [University of Genoa](https://en.wikipedia.org/wiki/University_of_Genoa) in 2015.

-After graduation, I worked as a security software developer at [Talos](https://talos-sec.com/) until 2017.
+After graduation, I worked as an Android Reverse Engineer at [Talos](https://talos-sec.com/) until 2017.

 But it wasn’t my way.
 I’d prefer to create something new rather than use something already existing.